museifu666/museifu666.github.io/_posts/2020-08-09-Defcon28-Red-Team-Village-CTF-Write-up.md

 `select * from login_attempts where time <= 13800000000`

-Empty set.
+This query returns "Empty set".
 It looks like the lowest value is at least 139XXXXXXX

 This gives us the following year: `2014`